The Best Tripods and Monopods

 The best tripods and monopods on the market today are manufactured from a variety of materials such as carbon fiber and aluminum tubing…which greatly reduce the overall weight that a photographer has to lug around and also eliminates the rust and corrosion that may develop on tripods made from steel tubing.
 However, in some instances, such as shooting in windy locations or in the water, a heavier tripod is actually desirable.
 To compensate for their lighter weight, many popular carbon/aluminum tripods have a feature that allows for attaching weights/anchors for greater stability and footing.
 Another feature of major importance is to be able to set up and adjust a tripod quietly and quickly, especially for wildlife and nature photography when the action is happening fast!
 This is a lesson I’ve learned the hard way and is why I only use and recommend tripods with smooth, quiet leg adjustment features.
 I generally prefer quick-release levers to adjust the legs, but there are many great screw-tighten designs available as well.
 I especially like the models from Geekoto, which can be transformed from a tripod to a monopod.

 Below are some of the best tripods on the market today for nature and wildlife photography that meet the above criteria.
-Click on the photos to learn more and order yours today through our Amazon affiliate service.
+Click on the photos below to learn more and order yours today through our Amazon affiliate service.